nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/account-management/Overview-of-Account-Management-Changes-with-2023.1-Release.md

 #### Does the Request to Create a New Service Require Approval?

 Yes, creating services still requires approval from our Support organization.
-When a service is requested, a Jira ticket is generated, containing essential information about the new service and its creator.
-Support manages this ticket, utilizing its details or supplementary information from the user if necessary.
+When a service is requested, a Jira ticket that contains essential information about the new service and its creator is generated.
+Support team processes this ticket using its details or asks for supplementary information if necessary.

 #### When I Create a New Project, Will It Create a New Service?